StreamingTOM: Streaming Token Compression for Efficient Video Understanding: Related Work

 To our knowledge, no prior training-free streaming method performs strictly causal pre-LLM token reduction.
-This gap is critical because pre-LLM compression cuts the prefill cost by reducing token count before the transformer, while post-LLM optimization only manages memory after the computational bottleneck.
-We address this with StreamingTOM, which couples Causal Temporal Reduction for pre-LLM compression with Online Quantized Memory for efficient kv-cache management under strict causality.
+We address this with StreamingTOM, which couples CTR for pre-LLM compression with OQM for kv-cache management under strict causality.